Skip to content

 The biofuel from Addax’s bioenergy plant in Sierra Leone will be exported to Europe, where it will be blended with petrol to be used by cars.
 ADDAX got a €250 million loan from public funds, including from the Development Bank of Austria.

 While there was no violence or evictions to make way for Addax’s sugar plantations, farmers have entered into contracts that result in them losing their land over longer periods of time.
-While some have benefitted, others are losing out.
+While some have benefited, others are losing out.
 Water supply has been affected through Addax’s irrigation schemes.

 “If Addax won’t help us drill a well, they’re going to kill us,” Serie says.
 He accuses Addax of mixing chemicals into the water sprayed onto the sugar cane.
 “Our animals died from eating weeds near the sugar cane fields,” he says.
 In the rainy season, the chemicals are washing into the river.
 “This is a major problem for us.
 Big, big problem.”